Walker Thomas Solicitors

 What will happen next?

-2. We will then investigate your complaint.
-This will normally involve passing your complaint to our Complaints Partner, Dave Hughes, who will review your matter file and speak to the member of staff who acted for you.
+- We will then investigate your complaint.
+This will normally involve passing your complaint to our Complaints Partner, Andrew Thomas, who will review your matter file and speak to the member of staff who acted for you.

-4. Within three days of the meeting, Dave will write to you to confirm what took place and any solutions he has agreed with you.
+- Within three days of the meeting, Andrew will write to you to confirm what took place and any solutions he has agreed with you.

-5. If you do not want a meeting or it is not possible, Dave will send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+- If you do not want a meeting or it is not possible, Andrew will send you a detailed written reply to your complaint, including his suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

 Legal Ombudsman,